 Allergies.
 If you’ve got them already, having that extra crap in the house is only going to aggravate the issue, making daily life miserable.
 If you don’t have allergies, you might develop them.

 Mycotoxin poisoning.Certain types of mold are actually toxic to humans.
-Low concentrations might make you kind of sick, but it’ll be worse with more—especially for those with compromised immune systems.
+Low concentrations might make you kind of sick, but it’ll be worse with more—especially for those with compromised immune systems in humid houses.

 Getting Rid of Humidity

-First, identify the source of the moisture in your house.The less moisture coming into your house, the less humid it’ll be in there.
+First, identify the source of the moisture in your house.The less moisture coming into your house, the less humidity.
 Some sources of water problems are as simple as poor ventilation—especially in the bathroom—and leaks/condensation from plumbing.
 These are fixable, although you may have to call a professional if you aren’t handy.
 Some moisture is unavoidable, like condensation in a basement.
 That you just have to learn to manage.
 If there is any mold in these areas, clean it up after you’ve taken out the moisture source.

 Good ventilation will lower humidity levels in your home.This is the fix for the bathroom problem I mentioned, and also for cooking areas.
 A lot of moisture is thrown into the air during your daily shower and when you’re cooking up that 5-star dinner, so a fan that vents outside is a good idea.
 Use them if you’ve got them, or get them installed.
 Even just opening up windows for a cross-breeze will get air moving and lower the humidity in the house.
 Unless it’s more humid outside than in, obviously.